Coat of Arms logo Somewhere in Tyme Logo

 Usually shown in a roll and fired.
 Symbolizes one who has fought with cannons and grenades and fireballs.

 The maunch represents a lady's sleeve.
-It became used in heraldry from the custom of the knights who attended tournaments wearing their ladies sleeves.
+It became used in heraldry from the custom of the knights who attended tournaments wearing their ladies' sleeves.
 The maunch was the symbol for a man whose heart had been captured by a maiden.
-It is a symbol of devotion, and it also symbolizes victory in tournament.
+It is a symbol of devotion, as well as victory in tournament.

 The mermaid or merman is a favorite symbol for seafarers or anything related to the sea.
 The merman was also referred to as a triton and siren was occasionally an alternate name for mermaid.
 Both are symbols of eloquence.
 The mermaid is generally represented with the traditional mirror and comb in her hands.
 A melusine is a mermaid with two tails one on each side of her, commonly found in German heraldry.